errchh/data-portoflio-cyclistic/README.md

 Number of rides of annual members peaks across the summer.
 Casual riders peaks in July and having a higher number of rides than annual members.

-Usage in winter remains low for both group.
+Usage in winter remains low for both groups.

 ### Station usage - Peak season vs Off season